Warwick-Racing/fsai_sim_training/LIA.md

 An example of a ROS package handling a specific piece of functionality.
 In this case the package performs odometry calculations based on wheel rotations.

 Importantly, this was a originally a pre-existing node produced by the ROS community.
-We were able to take an modify the node to meet our specific needs rather than having to create everyting from scratch.
+We were able to take an modify the node to meet our specific needs rather than having to create everything from scratch.

 **webots\_fsai**